DrGBL/hlacoloc/README.md

 The following dataframes are necessary to run it (for each of the two phenotypes):

 1. The HLA association summary statistics.
 This is a dataframe with the following columns:
   - `Name`: the name of the allele.
-These must be given in IMGT-HLA format, but can be of any field resolution though (as long as it's the same for both phenotypes).
+These must be given in IMGT-HLA format (i.e. with an asterisk separating the gene and the allele number), but can be of any field resolution though (as long as it's the same for both phenotypes).
   - `z`: the z-scores of the associations.
   - `beta`: the beta of the associations (if `z` is not provided).
   - `se`: the standard errors (if `z` is not provided).